 Keep prints away from radiators or heating stoves.
 Hang the art on the furthest wall from the heating source.

 Use a humidifier to keep the humidity from dropping less than 40 percent.

-The Honeywell Cool Moisture Germ-Free Humidifier HCM-350 is an affordable humidify that kills up to 99.9% of bacteria, mold, and virus in the water and has three-speed settings to adjust the moisture in the room.
+The Honeywell Cool Moisture Germ-Free Humidifier HCM-350 is an affordable humidifier that kills up to 99.9% of bacteria, mold, and viruses in the water and has three-speed settings to adjust the moisture in the room.